Lauriat/texel/README.md

-## texel - Command line interface for reading spreadsheets.
+## texel - Command line interface for reading spreadsheets inside terminal.

 Sometimes, you have to deal with spreadsheets.
 These are sad times.
 Luckily there is texel!